hesamossanloo/Faunos/README.md

-## Phaunus App
+## Faunos App
-PHAUNOS (Phaunus) was a god of forests.
-Phaunus is a React Native application designed for forest management.
+FAUNOS (Faunos) was a god of forests.
+Faunos is a React Native application designed for forest management.
 The app supports both iOS and Android platforms and offers a range of features to help users manage forests efficiently.

 ### Features